-Element Explanation Serial No. Serial number of the SMU Location Location of the S MU according to the Project Data window Version Version of the SN MU Alarms If alarms are pre sent, their number is displayed here Coordinates Coordinates of th ne location of the SMU according to Project data window UTC time Current UTC time Current UTC time Connection One of the follow One of the following connection states is displayed here: Connected Connection to SMU has been established Disconnected Connection to SMU was disconnected preparing Connection to SMU is being established SMU Status One of the following SMU conditions will be displayed here: Status cannot be determined, e.g., because SMU cannot be reached Operational The SMU is ready for operation, an existing shadow project is being processed preparing The SMU is started, e.g., after an update Stop The SMU shuts down, e.g., before an update Settings Settings Clicking here opens the Application Settings window, Live data section, where you can specify the intervals at which live data windows should be updated. ➤ Close Closes the window.
+Element Explanation Serial No. Serial number of the SMU Location Location of the S MU according to the Project Data window Version Version of the SM 1U Alarms If alarms are pres sent, their number is displayed here Coordinates Coordinates of th e location of the SMU according to Project data window UTC time Current UTC time Connection One of the following connection states is displayed here: Connected Connection to SMU has been established Disconnected Connection to SMU was disconnected preparing Connection to SMU is being established SMU Status One of the following SMU conditions will be displayed here: Status cannot be determined, e.g., because SMU cannot be reached Operational The SMU is ready for operation, an existing shadow project is being processed preparing The SMU is started, e.g., after an update Stop The SMU shuts down, e.g., before an update Settings Settings Clicking here opens the Application Settings window, Live data section, where you can specify the intervals at which live data windows should be updated.
+Closes the window.